MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/prerequisite-checker.md

 ---
 title: "Prerequisite Checker | Microsoft Docs"
-description: "Learn how to use Prerequisite Checker to identify and fix problems that would block a site or site system role installation." ms.custom: na ms.date: 10/06/2016 ms.prod: configuration-manager
+description: "Learn how to use Prerequisite Checker to identify and fix problems that might block a site or site system role installation." ms.custom: na ms.date: 10/06/2016 ms.prod: configuration-manager